Schedule Service Berryville, VA

-According to USA City Facts, life in Berryville is notably laid back.
+Life in Berryville is notably laid back.
 The average employee works 39 hours in the town.
 The town has a large single population, with 45.2 percent of adults unmarried.
 The unemployment rate in the town is significantly less than the national average at 5.9 percent.
 Berryville is a small town with a big heart.
 People in the town know each other and look out for one another.

 The town of Berryville was formed at the intersection of Charleston Road and the Winchester Turnpike.
 The land was granted to Capt.
 Isaac Pennington in 1734 by the British Crown.
 The intersection was known to be a site of conflicts between local tough youths and the location of a lively tavern.
 Henceforth, Berryville was given the nickname of “Battle Town.”
 The Battletown Inn is named for the famed town moniker.